During the 2014 Oscars, they celebrated the 75th anniversary of the release of the “Wizard of Oz” by having Pink sing “Somewhere Over the Rainbow.”

 The music was written by Harold Arlen, a cantor’s son.
 His real name was Hyman Arluck and his parents were from Lithuania.

 Together, Hochberg and Arluck wrote “Somewhere Over the Rainbow,” which was voted the 20th century’s number one song by the Recording Industry Association of America (RIAA) and the National Endowment for the Arts (NEA).
-In writing it, the two men reached deep into their immigrant Jewish consciousness – framed by the pogroms of the past and the Holocaust about to happen – and wrote an unforgettable melody set to near prophetic words.
+In writing it, the two men reached deep into their immigrant Jewish consciousness – framed by the pogroms of the past – and wrote an unforgettable melody set to near prophetic words.

 Read the lyrics in their Jewish context and suddenly the words are no longer about wizards and Oz, but about Jewish survival: